 What is a Remedial Action Plan?

-According to the Great Lakes Water Quality Agreement, each RAP, including this one, must include the following:
+According to the Great Lakes Water Quality Agreement, each RAP must include the following:

 - A list identifying which of the Beneficial Use Impairments (BUIs) are present and their causes

 - The criteria for restoring the BUIs – taking into account local conditions and in consultation with local communities

 - Remedial measures to be taken, including the identification of parties that will be responsible for implementing these measures

 - A summary of the measures taken and their progress in removing the BUI